 In addition to improving existing practices, we will develop additional capacities and accountability to enable curation, programming, and partnership initiatives.
-This includes:
+These include:

 - Enhance tenant curation and programming.

-We will evaluate existing staffing; though, it's likely this work will require hiring or contracting additional staff, such as a Tenant Curation Manager, Tenant Curation Specialist, or Curation & Programming Specialist. - Modify and develop new systems to support Market businesses, including implementing Wi-Fi, standardized point-of-sale system(s), or shared infrastructure for delivery service.
-Additional resources may include a Business Support Coordinator or a Local Delivery Specialist. - Advance the Sustainability Work Template, which will require coordination across a number of stakeholders to integrate sustainability initiatives across the Market's operations.
+We will evaluate existing staffing; though, it's

+likely this work will require hiring or contracting

+additional staff, such as a Tenant Curation

+Manager, Tenant Curation Specialist, or

+Curation & Programming Specialist.

+- Modify and develop new systems to support Market businesses, including implementing WiFi, standardized point-of-sale system(s), or shared infrastructure for delivery service.
+Additional resources may include a Business Support Coordinator or a Local Delivery Specialist.

+- Advance the Sustainability Work

+Template, which will require coordination

+across a number of stakeholders to integrate

+sustainability initiatives across the Market's

+operations.

-- Build the strategic partnerships necessary for an effective 'seat at the table' on issues, including with the City, MHC, neighboring institutions, community organizations, and others. - Additionally, we will evaluate progress on the Master Plan as part of the PDA Executive Director's annual performance evaluation.
+Strengthen the strategic partnerships necessary for an effective 'seat at the table' on issues, including with the City, MHC, neighboring institutions, community organizations, and others.